samiesaheb/ab-test-analysis/README.md

 ## 💡 Author

-Built by [Your Name](https://github.com/yourusername) as a growth & experimentation analytics project.
+Built by [Samie Saheb](https://github.com/samiesaheb) as a growth & experimentation analytics project.